Morrisons Fuel Cards

 All fuel cards work the same—they are very similar to a regular payment card.

 Typically, a fuel card will be printed with your company’s name on them and the registration number of the vehicle to which it is assigned.
 The card also features a magnetic strip that is used for data capture alongside a signature strip.
-A PIN number is also used for authentication,
+A PIN number is also used for authentication.

-Many fuel cards, including the Morrisons Fuel Card, come with some form of real-time online dashboard where you can monitor and manage your fleet, view invoices, check mileage, and cancel cards or order new ones.
+Many fuel cards, including a Morrisons Fuel Card, come with some form of real-time online dashboard where you can monitor and manage your fleet, view invoices, check mileage, and cancel cards or order new ones.